Roth-Händle: Company

 The Badische Tabakmanufaktur (Baden Tobacco Manufacturer) was founded in Strasbourg in 1871 by Jules Schaller.
 In 1920, after 50 years of production, the factory was relocated to Lahr.
 By the end of the 1930s the Adler and Oppenheimer families, owners of a leather company in their names, owned one third of the shares of what had been renamed Roth-Händle AG, now a public company.
 Its stock capitalization was then just under 2 million Reichsmarks.
 With the active participation of the Deutsche Bank, Jewish owners of companies were expropriated due to the Nazi Party's policy of aryanizing all German companies.
 The Nazis had divided opinions on tobacco consumption: they strengthened protection of non-smokers, but saw tobacco as essential to war-time morale.
-Propaganda minister Goebbels pleaded that adressing the "tobacco issue" should wait until the war's end.
+Propaganda minister Goebbels pleaded that addressing the "tobacco issue" should wait until the war's end.

 The cigarette manufacturer Johann Neusch from Herbolzheim bought 80% of the shares.
 A short time after, Roth-Händle AG acquired the previously Jewish owned Alsace Tobacco Manufacturer in Strasbourg.

 In 1957 Reemtsma became the majority shareholder and in 1985 took complete ownership.
 The plant in Lahr was closed in March 2007.
 It was one of the largest purchasers of tobacco leaves in South Baden and specialised in rolling tobacco as production of Roth Händle cigarettes had much earlier been relocated to other Reemstma plants in Germany including Langenhagen and Wilmersdorf.